juju/docs/src/en/models-migrate.md

 6. successful, transferring logs to target controller (0 sent)
 7. successful, removing model from source controller

-If the migration does fail at any point, the model will be returned to its original controller in the same state it was in before the migration process was started.
+If the migration fails at any point, the model will be safely reinstated on its original controller in the same state it was in before the migration process was started.